karoliskoncevicius/moonshine-vim/README.md

 # Moonshine-vim #

-Moonshine is a dark 256-color terminal-only colorscheme for vim.
+Moonshine is a dark 256-color colorscheme for vim.

-It has three versions with different color contrasts (3 separate files for now):
+It has three versions with different color contrasts:

 * **moonshine.vim**
 * **moonshine_lowcontrast.vim**